Marcumc165/Case-Studies/Cyclistic.md

   month
 ORDER BY rides_total DESC
 ```
-Next I ran this query is to find the membership status, ride total, and the average trip duration for each day of the week.
+Next I ran this query to find the membership status, ride total, and the average trip duration for each day of the week.
 ```
 SELECT
   day_of_week,